 Indirect Expenses - Expenses are reported according to function except for those that meet the definition of special or extraordinary items.
 Direct expenses are specifically associated with a service or program.
-Indirect expenses include general government or administration that cannot be specifically traced to a service or program.
-Governments are not required to allocate indirect expenses to other functions, and the District has chosen not to do so.
+Indirect expenses include general government or administration that cannot be to other functions, and the District has chosen not to do so.